Why athletes are getting more political in the age of Trump

 And NBA legend Kareem Abdul-Jabbar, who formally endorsed Clinton, said the ban makes America "a bad horror movie."

-New England Patriots players Martellus Bennett and Devin McCourty, who protested racism on the field by raising their fists during the national anthem, announced that they will skip the team's upcoming White House visit, where they will be honored for winning this year's Super Bowl.
+Six New England Patriots players, including Martellus Bennett and Devin McCourty, who protested racism on the field by raising their fists during the national anthem, announced that they will skip the team's upcoming White House visit, where they will be honored by Trump for winning this year's Super Bowl.

+While not all six cited political reasons, some specifically pointed to their opposition to Trump.

 "Basic reason for me is I don't feel accepted in the White House," McCourty said.
 "With the President having so many strong opinions and prejudices, I believe certain people might feel accepted there while others won't."